 Before including any amount of variable consideration in the transaction price, the Company considers whether the amount of variable consideration is constrained.
 The Company determined that the estimates of variable consideration are not constrained based on its historical experience, business forecast and the current economic conditions.
-In addition, the
+In addition, the uncertainty on the variable consideration will be resolved within a short time frame.

-• Determining the timing of satisfaction of sales of goods
+Determining the timing of satisfaction of sales of goods